BTNeandertha1/BTDiablo/README.md

 - Adjust Merc AI and Itemization

 # Patch Notes
-- Ubers Updated
-   - Mephisto Drops a Standard of Heros
-   - Diablo Drops a Standard of Heros
-   - Baal Drops a Grand Charm
+- Rabies Spreads like Corona Virus
+- Lower Resist Always breaks Poison Immunity (All Monsters Have a maximum psn res of 105%)
+- Feral Rage now has 30 Second Duration

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?